Choonster-WoW-AddOns/PetSpecialAttackButton/PetSpecialAttackButton/README.md

 Installation
 ------------
+This AddOn is available from Curse and WoW Interface.
+The source code is also available on [GitHub](https://github.com/Choonster/PetSpecialAttackButton).

-Move the `PetSpecialAttackButton` folder containing this file to your `WoW\Interface\AddOns` folder and restart WoW if it was open.
+To install, move the `PetSpecialAttackButton` folder containing this file to your `WoW\Interface\AddOns` folder and restart WoW if it was open.

 Non-English Locales
 -------------------